perlpilot/p6-Pod-To-LaTeX/README.md

 Pod::To::LaTeX
 ===============

-Convert POD documents into LaTeX documents
+Convert documents written in Perl 6 POD into LaTeX documents.

+This is very much a work in progress.